-Writ meaning, a form of written command in the name of the court.
+Writ is a form of written command in the name of the court.
 It directs you to act in a specific way.
-Writ Petition is an order by a higher court to the lower court or courts, directing them to do something or stop them from doing something.
+And Writ Petition is an order by a higher court to a lower court or courts, directing them to do something or stop them from doing something.

-In the Indian legal system, one can file or draft writ petition under article 226 in the High Court and under Article 32 of the Indian Constitution in the Supreme Court.
+In the Indian legal system, you can file or draft a writ petition under Article 226 in the High Court and under Article 32 of the Indian Constitution in the Supreme Court.

-One also has the provision of filing a criminal or civil writ petition in the high court or supreme court, depending on the case matter.
-In case, the High Court doesn’t give a suitable judgement, then, you can submit the petition of the writ in Supreme Court.
+You can also file a criminal or civil writ petition in the High Court or the Supreme Court, depending on the case matter.
+In case the High Court doesn’t give a suitable judgement, you can then submit the petition of the writ in the Supreme Court.

-To know what is a writ petition and how can you file a writ petition in India, let's get started!
+To know what a writ petition is and how you can file one in India, let’s discuss in detail...

 Table of Contents: